If a hot moment arises, acknowledge it

 - Acknowledge: know and recognize that the other person’s perspective is their reality and truth.

 - Inquire: Give students the benefit of the doubt.
-First, ask the student to clarify, elaborate or further explain.
-This will give you more information about where s/he is coming from, and may also help the speaker to become aware of what s/he is saying.
+First, ask the student to clarify, elaborate, or further explain.
+This will give you more information about where they are coming from, and may also help the speaker to become aware of what they are saying.

 - “Could you please say more about that?”

 - “It sounds like you have a strong opinion about this.
 Could you please tell me why?”

 - “What is it about this that concerns you the most?”

 - Reframe: Create a different way or perspective from which to view at the situation.